 These Southeast Asian plants have flowers of heavy substance, lasting from one to three months.
 There are multi-flowered, sequential flowered and single flowered varieties of many different sizes, shapes and colors.
 To this day there is no accurate way to clone Paphiopedilums, making mass production difficult.
-Therefore the Paphiopedilum is one of the most unique and popularly collected orchids in the world.
-Many varieties can be grown easily indoors.
+For this reason, Paphiopedilum are one of the most unique and popularly collected orchids in the world, with many varieties being easy to grow indoors.

 Light and Shade

 Paphiopedilum do well in shaded light (1000 to 1500 foot-candles), so that if a hand is passed over the leaves it does not produce a shadow.
 We recommend growing in east or west-facing windows, although the east exposure is better because the temperature is lower in the early part of the day when the plant is receiving the greatest amount of light.
 South-facing windows should only be used if shielded from the sun using a sheer curtain.
 If using artificial light to grow indoors, LEDs are the best option for orchids.
 Paphiopedilum prefer 11 hours of artificial light in winter, and 14 to 16 hours in summer.
 The artificial light market has expanded greatly in recent years, so a quick Google search will result in a variety of lighting options and price ranges.

 There are both warm and cool growing Paphiopedilum.
 Generally speaking, those with mottled foliage and the strap-leafed, multi-flowered species do best in intermediate to warm conditions, preferring daytime temperatures of 70°F to 80°F (21°C to 27°C), and nighttime temperatures of 55°F to 65°F (13°C to 18°C).
 The mottled leafed varieties do best in a warmer house or apartment and can often bloom twice a year.